artaxexes/pytest/README.md

-# pytest
+# pytesting
-until now, doctest and unittest
+doctest and unittest and pytest basics tests